-Answer: Mormons teach that people today need an “additional scripture” like the book of Mormon.
+Mormons teach that people today need an “additional scripture” like the book of Mormon.
 They claim that the Bible is not the only inspired revelation for man.
-But how does the Lord Jesus respond to this claim?
+But how does the Lord Jesus respond to their claim?

-The Bible teaches that all truth necessary for salvation was revealed in the OT scripture and during the lifetime of the apostles.
-Jesus just before His crucifixion, promised His apostles that after His departure from them, the Spirit would come and guide them “into all truth” (John 16:13), teaching them “all things,” and bringing to their remembrance “all things” that Jesus taught them (John 14:26).
+The Bible teaches that all truth necessary for salvation was revealed in the Old Testament scripture and during the lifetime of the apostles.
+Jesus just before His crucifixion, promised His disciples that after His departure from them, the Spirit would come and guide them “into all truth” (John 16:13), teaching them “all things,” and bringing to their remembrance “all things” that Jesus taught them (John 14:26).